 - Mons Cheesemongers: They specialize in French and Swiss cheese and routinely hand out samples

 - Bath Soft Cheese Company: Their Blue Bath cheese is award winning for a reason

 - Furness Fish & Game: If you’re looking for fresh, sustainably caught fish or game meats (rabbit, partridge and so on), you’ll want to stop here

 - Lu Marche du Quartier: I don’t eat duck, but a friend I visited the market with swore the duck confit sandwich here was incredible

 - Roast Hog: As with the above, I can’t personally attest to the deliciousness of Roast Hog, but friends I’ve visited with say the pork sandwiches are killer

-- Kappacesin: Their grilled cheese (or cheese toaste as the British say) is really good, but the crowds line up for raclette (melted cheese over potatoes)
+- Kappacesin: Their grilled cheese (or cheese toastie as the British say) is really good, but the crowds line up for raclette (melted cheese over potatoes)

 - Backhaus Bakery: Handmade German cakes get two thumbs up

 - Paella: I wish I knew the name of this stall, but you’ll definitely see the big vats of paella if you stroll through the market- love the seafood one

 - Whirld: The fudge here rules, my personal favorite is the sea salt caramel fudge